Hervar77/infinity-doc/mkdocs/api/infinity.http2.md

 Parameters:

 - id: `string`
-  >session id of the client connection.
+  >Session id of the client connection.

 - message: `string`
-  >message to send to the client.
+  >Message to send to the client.

 Return type: `boolean`